The Seventy Sent Out

 The Book of Acts gives us glimpses into the radical new assignment Jesus would call the 12 to, after His resurrection and ascension.
 Libraries are full of books on the history of the radical new calling Jesus gave to the disciples (now the apostles).

 Much of what Jesus has been doing from His present CEO post (at “the right hand of the majesty on high.”) -- in the invisible realm we call heaven -- is available data for all.

 This era of the out-calling of the church is delineated in history from God’s announced focus as seen in earlier and coming “dispensations.”

 Jesus has not always been calling people to be part of His ekklesia.
 There are other groups of saints down through history who belong to Jesus also, and there are great things God will do soon--while we (the church) “watch from the mezzanine” -- after the Rapture.

-Mostly for two millennia Jesus has been calling out a church (Matthew 16:27-19) for His name, as He said He would do.
+Mostly for two millennia Jesus has been calling out a church for His name, (see Matthew 16:27-19) as He said He would do.
 This ekklesia is not to be confused with the great false church we see everywhere in the world today!